A Primer on Security of Quantum Computing Hardware: Introduction

 \textit{(Problem-1) Problem-specific quantum circuits can reveal IP:} Problem-specific parametric quantum circuits designed using variational algorithms e.g., QAOA to solve certain problem embed the topology of the problem (an asset).
 For example, the entanglement between qubits in the QAOA circuit for portfolio management encodes the sensitive client information e.g., position (short, long, flat) and various financial constraints \cite{albareti2022structured}.
 Similarly, the quantum circuit for power grid (or other critical infrastructure) optimization encodes the number of nodes and their connectivity.
 The quantum neural network circuit contains the connectivity information, number of parameters and number of neurons.
 The problem information can be considered as IP that the client would like to keep confidential. {Fig.} \ref{fig:assets} depicts the assets embedded in quantum hardware and circuits.

+\textbf{Relation to classical computer security and quantum mechanical properties:} In classical computing, the structure of algorithms and circuits typically does not directly encode sensitive information about the problem being solved.
+They are designed to be problem-agnostic, with the sensitive information confined to the input data rather than the algorithm structure itself \cite{baumgarten2010preventing}.
+The problem-specific circuit design exploiting quantum mechanical properties is unique to quantum computing.
+For example, entanglement of two qubits is required to realize an edge between nodes that are mapped to those qubits in a graph maxcut problem solved using QAOA.

-\textit{(Problem-2) Rise of untrusted but efficient compilers:} The success of a quantum circuit depends on its optimization.
-Even if a circuit is functionally identical to an optimized one, a poorly optimized circuit will produce random outputs.
-Several $3^{rd}$ party compilers~\cite{pytKET}\cite{Orquestra} claim efficient optimization of complex quantum circuits compared to trusted compilation services provided by vendors e.g., IBM and Rigetti that fails to converge for large-scale quantum circuits with higher packing density.
+\textit{(Problem-2) Rise of untrusted but efficient compilers:} The success of a quantum circuit crucially depends on its optimization, more so than in classical systems.
+Even if a circuit is functionally identical to an optimized one, a poorly optimized quantum circuit will produce random outputs due to decoherence and noise.
+Several $3^{rd}$ party compilers~\cite{pytKET}\cite{Orquestra} claim efficient optimization of complex quantum circuits compared to trusted compilation services provided by vendors e.g., IBM, Rigetti, Amazon etc that may fail to converge for large-scale quantum circuits with higher packing density.
 Dependence on untrusted $3^{rd}$ party compilers for improved circuit depth, gate count and faster compilation time even for large, complex and dense quantum circuits poses risks to the assets.
 These compilers can be hosted on either the local machines by the $3^{rd}$ party or on the cloud service providers to launch, (i) Cloning/counterfeiting, where quantum circuit can be stolen or reproduced; (ii) Reverse Engineering (RE), where the sensitive aspects of the quantum circuit could be extracted e.g., circuit topology, problem and its properties e.g., the number of nodes and their connectivity for the maxcut problem of graphs; (iii) Tampering, where the quantum circuit or their mapping could be modified to influence the outcome e.g., mapping to poor quality qubits and/or tampering with the angles of the rotation gate can affect the output fidelity.
 In absence of post-compilation validation, such tampering can go undetected; (iv) Trojan insertion, where conditional triggers/ payloads can be added.
 Conventional testing-based detection do not apply to quantum circuits since the input is a unique quantum state and output is the solution to a NP hard problem (which is unknown unless the problem is solved); (v) Fault injection, where various parts of the circuit are deliberately mapped to crosstalk prone qubits for run-time injection of faults.